spcourse/website/_schedules/S1 Fast/index.md

       </details>
     </td>
     <td>
+      <details><summary>INTEGRATION</summary>
+        <p>In many scientific fields you need to determine the surface area under a function.
+Integration is a mathematical tool for doing so.
+However this tool doesn't always work and in such cases we can use numerical integration techniques to let the computer do the work for us.
+You will learn two important techniques for numerical integration.</p>
+      </details>
+      <p class="or">or</p>
       <details><summary>TEXT</summary>
         <p>Natural language processing is the science of making a computer understand (something about) natural human language.
 You will learn how you can get a computer to understand the sentiment of tweets.
 Is the tone of the tweet positive or negative?</p>
-      </details>
-      <p class="or">or</p>
-      <details><summary>NUMERICAL INTEGRATION</summary>
-        <p>In many scientific fields you need to determine the surface area under a function.
-Integration is a mathematical tool for doing so.
-However this tool doesn't always work and in such cases we can use numerical integration techniques to let the computer do the work for us.
-You will learn two important techniques for numerical integration.</p>
       </details>
     </td>
     <td class="mid">